Guest post and photos by Nana Luckham,Travel Writer

 Bali’s fertile interior and laid-back beaches seemed the perfect foil to our busy lives in London and the hectic week we’d just spent in Singapore.
 It was an added bonus that the island is excellent value and easy to navigate.
+We also discovered lots of great family-friendly accommodation options in Bali as well.
 We wanted to pack in contrasting experiences into a ten-day trip and chose the lush greenery and artistic vibe of Ubud, the desert island beauty of Lombok’s Gili Islands and resort life on the beach in Jimbaran, back on the mainland.

 We loved the architecture of the Hindu temple Pura Taman Saraswati, whilst our boys were taken with the expansive fishponds in front of it.
 The Museum Puri Lukisan was a great introduction to contemporary Balinese art for us, and its grounds and galleries provided perfect toddler gallivanting space.
 During an afternoon of ambling round Ubud’s boutiques and galleries we placated the kids with stops for ice cream at Café Gelato Secrets.